bharathkrishna0/Nodeflow/README.md

-## NodeFlow, Simple & Open Source Notion Alternative
+## NodeFlow, Simple local file sharing and collaborative editing

-NodeFlow is a locally-hosted web application that centralizes personal management tasks like scheduling, finances, and file sharing, enhancing privacy and control without relying on the internet.
+NodeFlow is a locally-hosted web application that helps in file sharing and collaborative live text editing in local network.

 ![ Screenshot](docs/authentication.png)